Skip to content

 image.png

-If Nginx is custom-installed, you can check by running /usr/local/nginx/sbin/nginx -V in the console.
-If the module exists, you can proceed directly to the Datakit Nginx .inputs section.
+If you have a custom-installed Nginx, you can check by entering /usr/local/nginx/sbin/nginx -V in the console.
+If this module exists, you can skip directly to the Datakit Enable Nginx.inputs section.

 $ /usr/local/nginx/sbin/nginx -V